secureCodeBox/secureCodeBox/docs/user-guide/multi-tenancy/README.md

 ]
 ```

-The important piece of this definition is the tenant attribute of the securityTest.
-This indicates the engine the engine which tenant to start the securityTest with.
-If the tenant doesnt get specified the process will get started without a tenant and will be worked on by one of the default scanner.
+The important piece of this definition is the *tenant* attribute of the securityTest.
+This definition indicates the engine which tenant to start the securityTest with.
+If the tenant doesn't get specified the process will get started without a tenant and will be worked on by one of the default scanner.

 > Note: To start a securityTest as a tenant the starting user has to be a member of the tenant.